selinajcheng/Research/progress.md

 ## Next
 - [ ] Compute results for more VLMs
+    - [ ] Look to papers for which should be next
+    - [ ] Ask AI what should be next
+    - [ ] Ask Anne which ones would be good
 - [ ] Hope for some interesting insight
 - [ ] Automate labeling POV renders (using coordinates)
 - [ ] Randomize labeling POV renders (to reduce bias of choosing certain numbers)
+- [ ] Learn more thoroughly how to make figures (from Claude?)

 ### *Backburner*
 - [ ] Test omitting the sentence that makes it clear that the first-person POVs can overlap, and therefore, the same numbers represent the same location and unique numbers represent different locations